 (Con 3) Headphone Frequency Response Trails Some Premium Competitors: Most Razer gaming headphones, such as the Razer Nari Ultimate Wireless, have a frequency response range of around 10Hz-20kHz, slightly less than some premium rivals offer.
 The microphone frequency response may also trail the best boom microphone options from competing brands.

 (Pro 4) Low Latency: As a gaming-focused brand, Razer caters to the eSports community with very low-latency hardware in general.
-This applies to their gaming headsets, too, with models such as the Razer Blackshark and Razer Thresher wireless headphones delivering ultra-low latency connectivity.
+This also applies to their gaming headsets, with models such as the Razer Blackshark and Razer Thresher wireless headphones delivering ultra-low latency connectivity.

 (Con 4) Somewhat Bulky: While this may be a non-issue for many gamers who might be used to larger headsets, some users may find the size of the top-rated Razer headset models to be a little uncomfortable, especially if you’re used to earbuds such as Apple AirPods or a lightweight headset.
 The closed-back design of Razer’s over-the-ear headsets can add to the feeling of claustrophobia.
 However, models such as the Razer Kraken offer passive noise isolation thanks to their earcup design and excellent build quality.
 But, you can also check out another brand, Astro A40, instead.

 PC Gamers building out a new setup that includes other Razer peripherals may find that incorporating a new Razer wireless gaming headset is the most convenient way to add high-quality audio to the gaming experience.
 In addition to improved sound quality, you’ll get a comparatively easy setup process with the Razer companion app.